iridescent-dev/iap-swift-lib/README.md

 }
 ```

+In simple cases, you can rely of the library to provide you with information about past purchases and no specific action is needed to unlock the product, just call `InAppPurchase.finishTransactions()`.

-The library stores the last known state of your purchases as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
-As such, their status is always available to your app, even offline.
-The `hasActivePurchase()` method allows you to check the status: `InAppPurchase.hasActivePurchase(for: productId)`.
-In the simplest cases, this is all you need.
-You can then skip `// Unlock product content here...`.
+The last known state of the user's purchases is stored as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
+As such, their status is always available to your app, even when offline.
+The `InAppPurchase.hasActivePurchase(for: productId)` method lets you to retrieve the ownership status of a product or subscription.

+For more advanced use cases, implement your own unlocking logic and call `InAppPurchase.finishTransactions()` afterward.

+*Note:* `iapProductPurchased` is emitted when a purchase has been confirmed by Fovea's receipt validator.
+If you have a server, he probably already has been notified of this purchase using the webhook.

+*Tip:* After a successful purchase, you should now see a new transaction in [Fovea's dashboard](https://billing-dashboard.fovea.cc/transactions).

 ### Restoring purchases
 Except if you only sell consumable products, Apple requires that you provide a "Restore Purchases" button to your users.
 In general, it is found in your application settings.